jaxonPetersen94/poker-hands/README.md

 # Poker Hands

-I went ahead and choose React to build the Frontend due to the amount of recent exposure I have had with it in my current position.
-As well as it's easy to use built in state management systems, a vast selection of third-party libraries such as Axios, and the enormous popularity and community support.
+I went ahead and chose React to build the Frontend due to the amount of recent exposure I have had with it in my current position.
+As well as the easy to use built in state management systems, a vast selection of third-party libraries such as Axios, and the enormous popularity and community support.

 <br/>